 Tina Glorioso Mullan grew up on a farm in Kingsville, Maryland where her Dad kept bees and transported colonies for pollinating fruit and vegetable crops across the state.
-Although the family farm is no more, Tina wanted to keep bees herself, but she was unsure what to do and how to start.
+Her family farm is no more, and as an adult, Tina wanted to keep bees herself but she was unsure what to do and how to start.

-She met Master Beekeepers Allen Hayes and Wayne Esaias over ten years ago at the Howard County Fair, and their enthusiasm about beekeeping and encouragement took away any doubts she had, so she signed up for the next Beginning Beekeeping course and started her backyard apiary that same year.
+She met Master Beekeepers Allen Hayes and Wayne Esaias many years ago (we shall refrain from saying just how many!) at the Howard County Fair, and their enthusiasm about beekeeping and encouragement took away any doubts she had, so she signed up for the next Beginning Beekeeping course and started her backyard apiary that same year.